Capital.com vs Plus500 2025

 Tier-4 Licenses | 2 | 2 |

-On the other hand, Plus500's pricing tends to be slightly above the industry average, and it falls behind top forex brokers for active trader pricing.
-While it does not offer discounts to retail clients, Plus500 provides cash rebates for those who qualify as Professional clients.
-In April 2024, its average EUR/USD spread was 1.5 pips, higher than the industry standard.
-Despite this, Plus500 achieves a 4.0-star rating for its commissions and fees, holding the #25 rank out of 63 brokers according to ForexBrokers.com.
+Conversely, Plus500's pricing structure is slightly above the industry average, placing it behind leading brokers like IG and Saxo in terms of active trader pricing.
+While it does not offer discounts to retail clients, Plus500 does extend cash rebates to professional clients who qualify under its active trader program.
+In April 2024, Plus500's EUR/USD spreads averaged 1.5 pips, which is higher than the average market rate.
+Despite this, Plus500 maintains a solid rating of 4.0 stars for commissions and fees and holds the 23rd spot out of 63 brokers, according to ForexBrokers.com.

 Feature |